New State Regulations: A Detailed Look at Changes for Board meetings

 II.
 Scheduling of Board meetings

 • Within seven days following the annual association meeting, the association must post, and maintain posted throughout the year, an open meeting schedule of the board.

-• The open meeting schedule must be posted be prominently posted in at least one place on the property that is accessible to all owners at all times, on the association’s website, and must included in any association newsletter.
+• The open meeting schedule must be prominently posted in at least one place on the property that is accessible to all owners at all times, on the association’s website, and must be included in any association newsletter.

 •The open meeting schedule must contain the time, date, and locations of such meetings.